jupyter-book/mystmd/docs/table-of-contents.md

 ## Nesting of Files in URLs

-You can have any level of nesting in a file-system of your project, however, when it is displayed in the URL in `mystjs`, these nesting will be flattened to have a single “slug” that is contained in the project.
+You can have any level of nesting in a file-system of your project, however, when it is displayed in the URL in `mystmd`, these nesting will be flattened to have a single “slug” that is contained in the project.

 - `project/folder2/01_my_article.md` becomes `project/my-article`